dcm4che-dockerfiles/oauth2-proxy/README.md

       --redeem-url string                                   Token redemption endpoint
       --redirect-url string                                 the OAuth Redirect URL. ie: "https://internalapp.yourcompany.com/oauth2/callback"
       --redis-ca-path string                                Redis custom CA path
-      --redis-cluster-connection-urls strings               List of Redis cluster connection URLs (eg redis://HOST[:PORT]).
+      --redis-cluster-connection-urls strings               List of Redis cluster connection URLs (eg redis://[USER[:PASSWORD]@]HOST[:PORT]).
 Used in conjunction with --redis-use-cluster
       --redis-connection-idle-timeout int                   Redis connection idle timeout seconds, if Redis timeout option is non-zero, the --redis-connection-idle-timeout must be less then Redis timeout option
-      --redis-connection-url string                         URL of redis server for redis session storage (eg: redis://HOST[:PORT])
+      --redis-connection-url string                         URL of redis server for redis session storage (eg: redis://[USER[:PASSWORD]@]HOST[:PORT])
       --redis-insecure-skip-tls-verify                      Use insecure TLS connection to redis --redis-password --redis-connection-url               Redis password.
 Applicable for all Redis configurations.
 Will override any password set in --redis-connection-url
-      --redis-sentinel-connection-urls strings              List of Redis sentinel connection URLs (eg redis://HOST[:PORT]).
+      --redis-sentinel-connection-urls strings              List of Redis sentinel connection URLs (eg redis://[USER[:PASSWORD]@]HOST[:PORT]).
 Used in conjunction with --redis-use-sentinel
       --redis-sentinel-master-name string                   Redis sentinel master name.
 Used in conjunction with --redis-use-sentinel
       --redis-sentinel-password --redis-password            Redis sentinel password.
 Used only for sentinel connection; any redis node passwords need to use --redis-password
       --redis-use-cluster                                   Connect to redis cluster.
 Must set --redis-cluster-connection-urls to use this feature
       --redis-use-sentinel                                  Connect to redis via sentinels.
 Must set --redis-sentinel-master-name and --redis-sentinel-connection-urls to use this feature
+      --redis-username --redis-connection-url               Redis username.
+Applicable for Redis configurations where ACL has been configured.
+Will override any username set in --redis-connection-url
+      --relative-redirect-url                               allow relative OAuth Redirect URL.
       --request-id-header string                            Request header to use as the request ID (default "X-Request-Id") --request-logging                                     Log HTTP requests (default true)
       --request-logging-format string                       Template for HTTP request log lines (default "{{.Client}} - {{.RequestID}} - {{.Username}} [{{.Timestamp}}] {{.Host}} {{.RequestMethod}} {{.Upstream}} {{.RequestURI}} {{.Protocol}} {{.UserAgent}} {{.StatusCode}} {{.ResponseSize}} {{.RequestDuration}}")